R1PeR/Ash-Engine/Projekt.md

-- [ ] Implement simple attack for enemies
+- [ ] Implement basic ui to show health and inventory
 - [ ] Implement health system for player and enemies
 - [ ] Implement ability to select target by mouse click and attack
 - [ ] Implement ability to pick up items and use them
-- [ ] Implement basic ui to show health and inventory
 - [ ] Implement saving and loading game state
 - [ ] Add sound effects for attacks and item pickups
 - [ ] Implement basic enemy AI to chase and attack player